microsoft/windows-rs/crates/libs/version/readme.md

 version = "0.1"
 ```

-Make use of any Windows APIs as needed:
+Make use of Windows version information as needed:

 ```rust,no_run
 use windows_version::*;